IIIF/api/source/api/extension/navplace/index.md

 This extension describes a property called `navPlace` which contains geographic coordinates in the form of GeoJSON-LD.
 GeoJSON-LD uses the WGS84 coordinate system, and so coordinates follow the rules of that geodetic system.
 Note the importance of the order of coordinates within Feature `coordinates` objects.
 Clients may use this property to leverage the navigational functionality of web maps such as Google Earth, Leaflet, OpenLayers, etc. giving them the opportunity to enrich data presentation through common web map platforms.

-### 1.2.
-Motivating Use Cases
+### 1.2 Motivating Use Cases

-The reason for applying geographic coordinates to a resource varies greatly.
+The reasons for associating geographic coordinates to a resource vary greatly.
 This extension does not intend to meet the data requirements for all geospatial practices.
 Use cases within the scope include